jundalisay/superb/content/en/social/cycles/afghanistan.md

 ### Mistake 3: Democracy in a Desert

-According to the model, popular democracy is the third phase of the evolution of society.
-The Americans started with the third "popular" phase when they should have begun with the first -- the philosophical.
-Of all the philosophies, Islam is the natural one for Afghanistan, while freedom is the most unnatural one, as explained in Mistake 1.
+According to the model, popular working-man's democracy is the third phase of the evolution of society.
+The Americans started with the third "popular" phase when they should have begun with the first -- the thinking phase.

+Thinking leads to philosophies.
+Of all the philosophies, Islam is the natural one for Afghanistan, while democracy is the most unnatural one, as explained in Mistake 1.

 This is supported by Adam Smith:

-{{< quote ava="smith" >}}Generally,the situation of a country, and its improvement in agriculture and trade are favourable to the introduction of a republican government.
+{{< quote ava="smith" >}} Generally,the situation of a country, and its improvement in agriculture and trade are favourable to the introduction of a republican government.
 There is little probability that republican governments will ever be introduced into Tartary or Arabia, because their country cannot be improved.
 <cite>Simple Lectures, Part 1, Chapter 3</cite>
 {{< /quote >}}